Exceptional Tannaka groups only arise from cubic threefolds: The Hodge cocharacter

 The above then also gives an estimate on the level of the Hodge structures arising from the decomposition theorem applied to intersection complexes:

 \begin{lemma} Let~$Y$ be a smooth variety with a proper morphism~$f\colon Y\to A$.
 Then for every direct summand~$M\subset \tfstar^{(0)}(\delta_Y^H)$, its twisted Hodge numbers satisfy

 \end{lemma}

-\begin{proof} Recall that by~$S$-decomposability of Hodge modules~\cite[th.~14.2.17(1)]{MHMProject}, we have
+\begin{proof} Recall that by~$S$-decomposability of Hodge modules~\cite[th.~14.2.19(1)]{MHMProject}, we have

 where~$X\subset A$ runs through all integral subvarieties and~$M_X \subset \tfstar^{(0)}(\delta_Y^H)$ denotes the maximal Hodge submodule with strict support~$X$.
-It suffices to prove the lemma when~$M=M_X$ for some~$X\subset A$.
-Since the strict support decomposition is compatible with the natural functor from Saito's~$\bbQ$-Hodge modules to complex Hodge modules, the summand~$M\subset \tfstar^{(0)}(\delta_Y^H)$ then arises from a direct summand in the category of~$\bbQ$-Hodge modules; this will allow us to embed its generic stalk cohomology in the mixed Hodge structure of a singular variety even though the mixed case is not yet written for complex Hodge modules~\cite{MHMProject}.
+It thus suffices to prove the lemma when~$M=M_X$ for some~$X\subset A$.
+Note that the above strict support decomposition is compatible with the natural functor from Saito's $\bbQ$-Hodge modules to complex Hodge modules, since under the faithful de Rham functor it corresponds to the strict support decomposition of the underlying perverse sheaves.
+Thus, the summand~$M\subset \tfstar^{(0)}(\delta_Y^H)$ arises from a direct summand in the category of~$\bbQ$-Hodge modules; this will allow us to embed its generic stalk cohomology in the mixed Hodge structure of a singular variety even though the mixed case is not yet written for complex Hodge modules~\cite{MHMProject}.

 Since~$M$ has strict support~$X$, we have~$M=\IC_X(\bbV)$ for a polarizable variation~$\bbV$ of~$\bbC$-Hodge structures on an open dense subset of~$X$.
 Let~$d=\dim X$, then at a general point~$x\in X$ the fiber of the local system~$V$ underlying the variation~$\bbV$ is a direct summand